The Project Finance Law Review: Counterparty Risk

 The supplier or offtaker must be creditworthy and financially sound so that the likelihood of it suffering a cash flow issue or insolvency event is minimised.
 Similarly, where a project company is particularly dependent on the skills of a marketer, the financiers will likely be concerned to verify the financial health of, and ongoing participation by, that entity.

 On the supply side, if the raw materials or commodities are being sourced from politically or economically volatile jurisdictions, the parties may want to consider a supplier with a global reach who is able to source the materials from less volatile places, if required.

-Where offtake agreements are entered into after closing, financiers may require that any offtaker have a minimum credit rating or otherwise satisfy minimum financial standing tests, and perhaps criteria in relation to diversity of portfolio of offtakers.
+Where offtake agreements are entered into after closing, financiers may require that any offtaker have a minimum credit rating or otherwise satisfy minimum financial standing tests and perhaps criteria in relation to the diversity of the offtakers' portfolios.

-Often the financiers' relationship with the offtaker group will be critical to the bankability of project financings for resources projects.
+Often, the financiers' relationship with the offtaker group will be critical to the bankability of project financings for resources projects.
 Offtake arrangements into the financier's home country may determine eligibility for certain export credit agency or development bank support and long-term access to commodities for home markets may be an important policy consideration for those institutions.
-Similarly, commercial banks normally will be more attracted to and far more likely to support a project financing where the contracted offtaker for the project has an existing relationship with the bank.
+Similarly, commercial banks normally will be more attracted, and far more likely, to support a project financing where the contracted offtaker for the project has an existing relationship with the bank.
 Often, financially strong offtakers may play a significant role in securing financing for junior resources companies through their connections and relationships.